 With a production of 621,000 tons (2023), Uzbekistan is the world's 6th largest cotton producer.

-Uzbekistan's most important export products are gold, refined copper, petroleum gas as well as cotton and other apparel and clothing articles.
-The most important agricultural products for export, next to cotton, are fresh and dried grapes, apricots, and peaches.
+Uzbekistan's most important export products are gold and refined copper, as well as cotton and other apparel and clothing articles.
+The most important agricultural products for export, next to cotton, are dried beans and fresh and dried grapes, apricots, and peaches.

-Services account for about 41.5% of Uzbekistan's GDP, followed by industry with a share of 33.4%.
+Services account for 43.9% of Uzbekistan's GDP (2023), followed by industry with a share of 30.6%.
 Besides the production of cotton and the related textile industry, the food processing industry, metallurgy, machine building and mining are important industries in Uzbekistan.
+Remittances contribute 14% to GDP.

 Uzbekistan’s exports of manufactured products such as textiles, chemical products and food products have significantly increased in the last 20 years, indicating increasing export diversification.
 Nonetheless, commodities remain important for the economy, making it prone to price shocks on international markets.